Aromatic-amino-acid transaminase

-Thus, the two substrates of this enzyme are aromatic amino acid and 2-oxoglutarate, whereas its two products are aromatic oxo acid and L-glutamate.
+The two substrates of this enzyme are an aromatic amino acid and α-ketoglutaric acid.
+Its products are the corresponding α-keto acid and L-glutamic acid.

+For example, the enzyme characterised from Escherichia coli interconverts phenylalanine and phenylpyruvic acid:

-This enzyme belongs to the family of transferases, specifically the transaminases, which transfer nitrogenous groups.
+This enzyme is a transferase, specifically a transaminase, which transfer nitrogenous groups.
 The systematic name of this enzyme class is aromatic-amino-acid:2-oxoglutarate aminotransferase.
 Other names in common use include aromatic amino acid aminotransferase, aromatic aminotransferase, and ArAT.
-This enzyme participates in 6 metabolic pathways: methionine metabolism, tyrosine metabolism, phenylalanine metabolism, phenylalanine, tyrosine and tryptophan biosynthesis, novobiocin biosynthesis, and alkaloid biosynthesis i.
-It employs one cofactor, pyridoxal phosphate.
+It participates in many metabolic pathways including methionine metabolism, tyrosine metabolism, phenylalanine metabolism, phenylalanine, tyrosine and tryptophan biosynthesis, novobiocin biosynthesis, and alkaloid biosynthesis.